Victoria-Pinzhen-Liao/Functional-Programming/README.md

 ↓
 49
 ```
-Here call by name is faster
+Here call by name is faster.

 #### Senario 4